Get Tech Tips

 240v single-phase and split-phase

 We sometimes use the terms single-phase and split-phase interchangeably, and it can be confusing.
-Although they roughly mean the same thing, they sound a bit contradictory, so we’ll explain the names.
+Although they roughly mean the same thing, they sound contradictory, so we’ll explain the names.

 “Phase” refers to the use of the original power from the utility.
 The power company offers three legs of power, so a single-phase system only derives its power from one of those legs.

-We also refer to single-phase power as split-phase power because they split into two separate, opposing phases.
-If you look at a waveform, you’ll notice that there are three lines: two opposite sines and one flat line.
+We also refer to single-phase power as split-phase power because the single-phase power can split into two separate, opposing phases.
+If you look at a waveform, you’ll notice three lines: two opposite sines and one flat line.
 The flat line is the center tap, and the sines are the split phases.

 The split phases are 180° directly out of phase and always have directly opposing values.
 If you think about our earlier circle, 90° and 270° are 180° apart from each other, and they are the peak and trough of the wave, respectively.
 Therefore, when one of those split phases reaches its highest point, the other phase will bottom out.
 However, they cross once they reach the zero point (on the center tap).
 That’s because 0° and 180° are on the same horizontal line in a circle.
 You can see all of this in action below.